-The researchers will look for interesting and possibly significant base (or nucleotide) sequences in the DNA from soil.
+The researchers look for interesting and possibly significant base (or nucleotide) sequences in the DNA from soil.
 What often happens next in experiments like this is that the DNA is transplanted into lab bacteria.
 These bacteria often incorporate the transplanted DNA into their own DNA and carry out its instructions, sometimes making new and useful chemicals as a result.

 A Sequence Database

-Hope for the Future - New Medicines from Soil Bacteria
+Hope for the Future: New Medicines From Soil Bacteria

 © 2015 Linda Crampton